Saurabh1Barasiya/Corona_prediction/README.md

 # Corona_prediction
-here we predict corona probability  of a person.
+Here we predict how much percantage you infected from corona virus